 This hostel is a bit outside the town so be prepared to walk down the hill to Montezuma and the beach.
 But since it is far away, it is much quieter and peaceful as it can get loud with the parties.
 They have a nice eco-friendly vibe and they also offer camping.

-This small beach town by Marino Ballena National Park doesn’t have a ton of accommodation options but luckily there are a couple hostels and cheap places to stay.
+Uvita is a small beach town by Marino Ballena National Park.
+It doesn’t have a ton of accommodation options but luckily there are a couple hostels and cheap places to stay.
 Great recommendations for those attending Envision (book early) or just want to spend less on their hotel and more on their activities.

 This family run hostel is outside Uvita near the Uvita waterfall.
 It’s up in the jungle which is a nice change since hostels in Costa Rica are usually right in town.
 It’s quiet and you’ll be woken up by birds and monkeys instead of cars, construction and bikes.